Printing Terms

 Relative Humidity

-balance the relative humidity of the pressroom compared to the relative humidity of the paper to be printed.
-Relative humidity is a mea- sure of how much moisture air or paper can hold versus how much it is actually holding at a given temperature.
-Before printing a job, the printer must “cure” the paper by letting it sit, wrapped, in the pressroom for a determined amount of time.
-This will bring the paper to the same temperature and humidity as the pressroom, helping to prevent several printing problems.
-For instance, ink on cold paper takes longer to dry than ink on room-temperature paper.
-Ink on dry paper may “chalk” if the dry paper absorbs the liquid in the pigment before the solid pigments adhere to the paper.
-Paper with too much humidity will expand, causing it to wrinkle on press.
-This can cause misalignment and a lack or registration in the printing.
-See also registration
+Relative humidity is a measure of how much moisture air or paper can hold versus how much it is actually holding at a given temperature.
+Before printing a job, the printer must cure the paper by letting it sit, wrapped, in the pressroom for a determined amount of time.
+This will bring the paper to the same temperature and humidity as the pressroom, helping to prevent printing problems.
+See also registration.

 Relief

-a method for printing ink on paper, using type of images that rise above the surface of the printing plate.
+A method for printing ink on paper that rises above the surface of the printing plate.
 Ink sits on top of these raised surfaces, and as the paper is pressed onto them it picks up ink.
 Letterpress, flexography, and rubber stamps all use relief plates.
-In letterpress, intense pressure can cause images to be slightly debossed or depressed below the surface of the paper. see also flexography, letterpress, plate, printing methods
+See also flexography, letterpress, plate, printing methods.

 Resilience